navatykhara/Japanese-Seasonal-Anime-Ranker/README.md

 The website ranks the top ten most anticipated shows in the current airing season based on Japanese Television seasonal categories.

+## Demo

+A static version of the website can be found [here](https://japanese-seasonal-anime-ranker-9ut3.vercel.app/) for the Fall 2023 season.

 ## Getting Started

 ### Prerequisites